rstan-dev/P1-Basix/README.md

 - Menu did not center to 1500px when screen size is wider than 1500px – resolved with applying max-width, margin and float to body section.
 - All product images did not center on responsive wide – resolved by adding display: flex to image-container, adjusted image scale to 90%.
 - Tissue Oil Div did not align with Kigelia and Foot food when stacked – resolved by changing media query for individual products sections to display: inline-block.
-- Footer width of 1500px does not align with hero image of 1500px – resolved by changing hr width to 100%.
+- Footer width of 1500px did not align with hero image of 1500px – resolved by changing hr width to 100%.
+- Additional white space to the right hand side was causing responsive issues and excess scrolling. resolved by removing the footers hr completely.

 **Unresolved bugs:**